lacar0la/PYTHON/README.md

 # Python

 This repository have some projects of diferents courses that I made.
-The projects comes from some basic things like identify structures to manipulate Dataframes and use diferent libraries
+The projects start in some basic things like identify structures and goes to manipulate Dataframes and use diferent libraries